 How to Manage Your Anxiety

 The first step in managing your anxiety is to talk about how you feel.
-Your nurse, doctor, and social worker can reassure, support, and guide you.
+Your healthcare provider and social worker can reassure, support, and guide you.
 It’s always a good idea to let your healthcare team know how you, your family, and your friends are feeling emotionally.
 There are many resources available to you and your family.

 Here are some ways you can manage your anxiety during your cancer treatment.

 - Do some light physical activity.
 Light physical activity can be going for a walk or a short bike ride.
 Physical activity can help improve your mood and relieve stress.
-Talk with your doctor before starting new exercises.
+Talk with your healthcare provider before starting new exercises.

 - Stay connected to your family and friends.
 While you may not be able to be with your loved ones in person during the COVID-19 pandemic, you can call, text, and video chat with them.
 You may find it helpful to plan daily calls with your loved ones that you can look forward to.
 You can also try video chatting with your family during meals or to play games together.
 It’s important to create a support system for yourself during your cancer treatment.
 Anxiety can make this hard to do but staying connected to people who can support and talk with you about your experience can help ease your worries.
 For more information, read Managing Stress and Anxiety Caused by COVID-19.

 - Get emotional support.
 MSK has many professionals, volunteers, and support programs that can help you cope with your anxiety.
 You can contact any of the resources in the “Resources at MSK” section below for help.